quixio/quix-docs/docs/platform/how-to/webapps/write.md

-# Write to Quix with NodeJs
+# Write to Quix with Node.js

 Clients write data to Quix using streams opened on existing [topics](../../../platform/definitions.md#topics).
 Therefore, you need to